sureswiftcapital/WP-Google-Calendar-Events/google-calendar-events/README.txt

 * Added option to always enqueue scripts and styles on every post and page.
 * Added custom date range grid option to display modes.
 * Fixed bug with list intervals.
+* Added option to disable the plugin CSS file.

 = 2.2.1 - February 28, 2015 =